 Learning the basics of simple gear changes can be taught within 5 minutes.
 Please watch this video for more information on how to drive a semi-automatic.

 The pictures in the gallery are with an Enduristan 82L bag.
 The Blade comes equipped with an extended Givi Rack with a specification of 15KG maximum.
-They often break at the connection point under the seat.
+They often break at the connection point under the seat (shown in the pictures).
 It is easy to weld these on route for around 2.5usd.
 It is essential to mount the bag as far forward as possible using the seat for support.
 The Blade can handle two people and luggage across any road in Vietnam.
 However, it is perhaps not the best motorbike for the job.
 Bags are best mounted horizontally not length ways, keeping the bag as far forward as possible.